 An art of the future

-Like Nietzsche built a philosophy of the future, as he himself said, we must make an art of the future, a future-oriented art, “un art au future”.
+Nietzsche built a philosophy of the future: What would be an art of the future, a future-oriented art, “un art au future”?

 An art of the future excludes :

-an art based on the history of art, by referring or using it as a milieu, even if it is to criticize it, to reject it.
+an art based on the history of art, by referring or using it as a milieu, especially if it is to criticize it, to reject it.

 an art which deals with perceptions, affections and opinions of the present, or memories of perceptions, affections and opinions of the past.

-a critical art, since it can only criticize the present or the past (negative critique, an art of the future is critical, but can be said to be affirmative).
+a critical art, since it can only criticize the present or the past (negative critique) - an art of the future operates the highest critic, but by being affirmative).

-a political art, democratic or antagonistic to democracy, since engage with the present.
+a political art, democratic or antagonistic to democracy, since it engages with the present.

 a participatory or relational art, where the work is a participation in the present.

-And so on, one must be very vigilant.
+So on and so forth, one must be vigilant.

-An art of the future calls for a people and world to come without defining or representing this people and this world.
+An art of the future calls for a people and a world to come, without defining or representing this people and this world.

-The call comes from an outside, from the Outside, like a scream that says "come join me".
+The call comes from an outside, from the Outside, an outside immanent to nature, like a scream, or a whisper..
+"Come!
+Live!".

-It is the Outside itself.
-It is not a God, or if it is a God is a God-Immanence-Outside-Nature, because the Outside is not transcendent but pure immanence, and nature because nature is what one usually perceives of the Immanence in which we bathe, what we usually see of the Outside inside which we are.
+It is the Outside itself which calls, it is the Outside through the artwork.
+It is not a God, it is an Immanence-Outside-Nature, because the Outside is not transcendent (to nature) but pure Immanence, and Nature because nature is that which one usually perceives of the Immanence in which we necessarily bathe, nature is that which we usually perceive of the Outside inside which we exist.

-The call comes from the Outside, but since we are Outside and look directly at it but ordinarily “only” perceive nature, the call seems to come from the middle of nature that we perceive (and how could it be otherwise since the Outside does not transcend nature?).
-The call seems to come from nature, yet it also seems to come from elsewhere, from a behind or an outside, and it arrives in the present, yet it appears to come from the future, since it summons us towards the future.
+The call comes from the Outside, but since we already are Outside and look directly at it but ordinarily “only” perceive nature, the call seems to come from the middle of nature - how could it be otherwise since the Outside does not transcend nature?
+The call seems to come from nature, yet it also seems to come from elsewhere - as if one asks oneself: what depth screams through this bird I hear? - and it arrives in the present, yet it appears to come from the future, since it summons us towards the future.

-He never calls only myself, nor only “self”.
+The Outside never calls only myself.
 The call is not directed towards me but towards a “we”.
-He does not call me, he calls us.
-He calls us towards a new people to come.
+He calls us towards the advent of a new people.
 And yet this "us" is never reduced to humans, it is as wide as the whole of nature.
-The scream calls me, inasmuch as it calls us and that in the same cry it calls all trees, bears, rocks, suns and black holes.
+The scream, the whisper, calls me, inasmuch as it calls us and that in the same cry it calls all trees, bears, rocks, and suns.
 It calls for a new world to come.

-An art of the future materializes, tunes, amplifies this call that nonetheless already exists, this scream of the Outside and the future that by this very fact multiplies its voices and resonates differently in the middle of our nature in the present.
+An art of the future materializes, tunes, amplifies this call of the Outside - that nonetheless independently already exists, and that by this very fact multiplies its voices and resonates differently in the middle of our nature.